-At some point, you're likely to run into a computer problem or task that's confusing.
-To figure it out, you need to know how to get the right help.
+At some point, you're likely to run into a computer problem or confusing task.
+To figure it out, you'll need to know how to get the right help.
 This article provides an overview of the best techniques.

 Windows Help and Support is the built-in help system for Windows.
 It's a place to get quick answers to common questions, suggestions for troubleshooting, and instructions for how to do things.
-Note, however, that it won't help you with a program that is not part of Windows—for that, you'll need to consult the program's Help (see "Getting help with a program" below).
+If you need help with a program that's not part of Windows, you'll need to consult that program's Help (see "Getting help with a program" below).

 Almost every program comes with its own built-in Help system.

 To open a program's Help system:

 On the Help menu of the program, click the first item in the list, such as "View Help," "Help Topics," or a similar phrase.
 (This text will vary.)– or –Click the Help button.

 You can also access Help by pressing F1.
 This function key opens Help in almost any program.